abetlen/llama-cpp-python/README.md

 # Documentation

-Documentation is available at [https://abetlen.github.io/llama-cpp-python](https://abetlen.github.io/llama-cpp-python).
+Documentation is available via [https://llama-cpp-python.readthedocs.io/](https://llama-cpp-python.readthedocs.io/).
 If you find any issues with the documentation, please open an issue or submit a PR.

 # Development